qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - [Cumulative Layout Shift](https://web.dev/articles/cls).
 It's recommended to specify `width` and `height` attribute in `<img>` to avoid layout shift due to image loading delay.
 - File download request is not shown in Chrome dev tool, because it only shows networking in current tab, but file download is treated as in another tab.
 To inspect file download request, use `chrome://net-export/`.
 - JS-in-HTML may interfere with HTML parsing.
 For example `<script>console.log('</script>')</script>` makes browser treat the first `</script>` as ending tag.
 [See also](https://sirre.al/2025/08/06/safe-json-in-script-tags-how-not-to-break-a-site/)

+[^percent_width_height]: It avoids circular dependency where parent height is determined by content height, but content height is determined by parent height.)

+[^calc_size]: In Nov 2025 `calc-size` is not yet supported by FireFox and Safari.
+Also, there is another solution for transition `height: auto`: transitioning `max-height` from 0 to a large value, but I don't recommend it as it will mess up animation timing.

 ### Unicode and text